bbauska/meta-react-basics/README.md

 ![](./images/image028.png){width="3.0in"
-height="1.3410400262467193in"}The syntax to render a component is very similar to a self-closing tag in HTML, you just place the component name inside the left and right-angle brackets and don\'t forget the forward slash.
+height="1.3410400262467193in"}The syntax to render a component is very similar to a self-closing tag in HTML, you just place the component name inside the left and right-angle brackets and don&apos;t forget the forward slash.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->